Ecuadorian Athletics Federation: History

-President until 2012 was Fausto Mendoza.
+Until 2012, FEA's president was Fausto Mendoza.
 In October 2012, former long distance runner Franklin Tenorio was elected as new president.
 However, after only one year, former football player Luis ‘El Chino’ Gómez was elected to replace Tenorio.
 After only one week, he already resigned and his vice-president, former middle distance runner and 1990 South American Games 800m silver medallist Manuel Bravo from Cuenca took office as new FEA president.

 FEA comprises the associations and provincial committees of Ecuador.

 FEA maintains Ecuadorian records in athletics.

 Affiliations

 FEA is the national member federation for Ecuador in the following international organisations: